okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/category-labels/matched.md

 The custom value to display for the matched elements.
 This field is only available when the 'Display Value' option is set to '(Custom)'.

+## Include Data Label

+**Default value**: Off

+When enabled, data value is included in the category label.

+## Display Unit

+**Default value:** Auto

+The unit of the value to display.
+This option is only visible when the 'Include Data Label' option is On.

+## Decimal Places

+**Default value:** 0

+The number of decimal places to display.
+This option is only visible when the 'Include Data Label' option is On.

 ## Color